-A misrepresentation is a statement of fact (not opinion) which is made by the seller before the contract is made.
+A misrepresentation is a statement of fact (not opinion) which is made by a seller before a contract is made.

-If you relied on that statement when deciding whether or not to go ahead with your purchase, and this then turns out to be wrong, you can claim compensation.
+If you relied on that statement when deciding whether or not to go ahead with your purchase, and this then turns out to be wrong, you may be able to claim compensation.